raspberrypilearning/lineup/en/step_4.md

 ![lists](images/filled_lists.png)

-If your results don't look like this, then go back to the previous step and have a look at the hints again.
+If your results don't look like this, then go back to the previous step, have a look at the hints, and try to fix your script.
 --- /task ---